Low ferritin: The little-known reason for chronic sleep issues in young children

 About Macall Gordon

-Macall Gordon, M.A. has a B.S. from Stanford in Human Biology and an M.A. from Antioch University, Seattle in Applied Psychology.
+Macall Gordon, M.A. has a B.S. from Stanford in Human Biology and an M.A. from Antioch University, Seattle in applied psychology.
+She is clearly a research nerd.
 She researches and writes about temperament, sleep, and the gap between research and advice.
 She is also a certified pediatric sleep consultant working with parents of alert, non-sleeping children.
-She comes to this work because she had two sensitive, intense children and she didn’t sleep for 18 years.
+She comes to this work because she had two sensitive, intense children, and she didn’t sleep for 18 years.

 If you enjoyed this article, Low ferritin: The little-known reason for chronic sleep issues in young children, you might also enjoy: